 - Our COVID-19 Info Hub has links to the various Return to Ringette guidelines and related SCRA operations updates.
 Please be advised that our season plans are contingent on Return to Ringette guidelines and can quickly change as the COVID-19 situation evolves.

-CHILDREN’S RINGETTE PROGRAM – Our 2020/21 program for the Active Start, U10 and U12 age groups follows the format outlined by Ringette Alberta.
-Teams will compete in mini-league cohorts within our health zone as prescribed by the Ringette Alberta guidelines.
+CHILDREN’S RINGETTE PROGRAM – Our program for the Active Start, U10 and U12 age groups follows the format outlined by Ringette Alberta.
+Teams compete in the Chinook League (formerly Zone 1-2-3 League) which is coordinated by Ringette Calgary.

-- Active Start age group for 5-6 yr olds will focus on the development of key skills and fundamentals through 3 vs 3 plus goalies game play on a cross ice format.
+- Active Start age group for 5-6 yr olds will focus on the development of key skills and fundamentals through 3 vs 3 plus goalies game play on a cross ice format with small-size nets.

-- U10 Step 1 and U10 Step 2 age groups will focus on the development of key skills and fundamentals through 3 vs 3 plus goalies game play on a half ice format.
+- U10 Step 1 and U10 Step 2 age groups will focus on the development of key skills and fundamentals through 3 vs 3 plus goalies game play on a half ice format with small-size nets.

-- U10 Step 3 and U12 will play 5 v 5 plus goalies on a full ice format similar to previous seasons.
+- U10 Step 3 will play 5 v 5 plus goalies on a full ice format.